 What Causes Rough Skin?

 Before we jump into how to remedy rough skin, let's understand what causes it in the first place.
-"Whether it's a result of a damaged skin barrier lacking in lipid moisture, chronic rubbing, Keratosis Pilaris (aka rough follicles associated with eczema, but also seen postpartum), or chronic exposure to water or other irritants, rough skin can mean a lot of things," says MacGregor.
+"Whether it's a result of a damaged skin barrier lacking in lipid moisture, chronic rubbing, Keratosis Pilaris (aka rough follicles often on the upper arms and legs), or chronic exposure to water or other irritants, rough skin can mean a lot of things," says MacGregor.

 According to Lortscher, "The ingredients in your skincare products may be contributing to rough, dry skin.
 To be on the safe side, avoid any potentially irritating ingredients like denatured alcohol."
 Another culprit?
 "A lack of sun protection," he says.
 "Prolonged UVA exposure damages the collagen fibers in the skin which can lead to dry, rough, and leathery skin," as well as, "environmental factors such as low humidity or cold dry winds."
 And while exfoliation is an important step in your skincare routine, "Over-exfoliation from overuse of chemical exfoliants like AHAs and BHA (beta hydroxy acid) and/or physical exfoliants (e.g. cleansing brushes and scrubs) can cause redness as well as a feeling of 'tightness', sensitivity, and dryness," says Lortscher.